agreatopportunity/BSV_Q_Vault/README.md

-# BSV Quantum Vault ⚛️
+# Quantum Bitcoin Vault ⚛️

 A quantum-resistant vault for Bitcoin SV using SHA256 hash-lock (P2SH) technology.